lianghsun/i2507/README.md

 ### Hi there 👋

+I'm a coder who is interleaving with web, cyber issue, network and deep learning.
+Some technologies I interested in: Python, Tensorflow, PHP (particularly in Laravel), Penetration, ..etc, coding makes me a lot fun 🤩.
+Life is so amazing that I have a chance to learn deep learning and drug domain know-how, even I haven't heard them before!
+Recently, I focus more on how to apply deep learning on drug discovery 💊 with Tensorflow 2.x and analysis new generated compounds properties with RDKit.

 <!--
 **i2507/i2507** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.